 If you need a flexible and confidence-enhancing course to get you back into education, then our highly successful Access to Higher Education course is for you.
 A variety of teaching and assessment methods will prepare you for your degree.
-Pathways include Social, Biological and Physical Sciences along with English Literature, all of which open the door to a wide range of careers from nursing and midwifery through to social work and teaching.
+Three Diploma options are offered, all of which open the door to a wide range of careers from nursing and midwifery through to social work and teaching.

 The course enrols twice a year, in September and January, and all classes are timetabled between the hours of 9.30am and 3.00pm, three days a week, with no classes during school holidays.

 On successful completion of the course you will be awarded a diploma by Cambridge Access Validating Agency (CAVA).
 The college has excellent progression routes to local and national universities, including Lincoln and Nottingham.

 If you are interested in the Access course, but do not yet have the qualifications, please consider our L2 NOCN Progress into Education and Employment Course' which will give you the confidence and up to date skills to progress.

 "Whilst working full time in a supermarket I found myself at a dead end.
 I had always had an interest in Psychology but never had the grades to be able to pursue this interest on to university, nor did I believe that I could because of my Grade D in English Language.
 My academic confidence was low and I very nearly ruled it out as an option after being out of education for 4 years with a full time Job.